bglynch/planning-finder/README.md

      $ mv .env.example .env
      ```
  - Docker commands
     ```bash
     # start the server in the background
-     $ docker-compose up --build -d
+    $ docker-compose up --build
+    ```
+    You will see the following
+    ```bash
+    web_1  | System check identified no issues (0 silenced).
+    web_1  | September 12, 2020 - 12:27:28
+    web_1  | Django version 2.2.10, using settings 'planning_finder.settings.prod'
+    web_1  | Starting development server at http://0.0.0.0:8000/
+    web_1  | Quit the server with CONTROL-C.
+    ```
+    Click on  [http://0.0.0.0:8000/](http://0.0.0.0:8000/) to view the landing page

-     # create a superuser
+    To create a superuser.
+    While the docker container is running, enter the following command into a new terminal
+    ```bash
     docker exec -it planning-finder_web_1 bash
     $ python manage.py createsuperuser
      ```

+    If you encounter any issues with Docker, please consult official docker documentation [Here](https://docs.docker.com/)

  At this point the app will work but will not have the full feature set